ekarlo/TheShadowSpeaksDoc/README.md

 documents and computer hard and soft wares.
 Perhaps there are already names for such as this.
 This is a draft ‘Prospectus’ for eventual minting and marketing of the A2B-NFT.<br>

 The email describes initial historical versions in 1972 then another in 1990.
-Work on the current NFT version began in December 2022 and continues to this day.
+Work on the current NFT version began in December 2022 and continues to this day.<br>

-**The time for minting and marketing is now here.
-Details follow.**<br>
 <br>

 ### Historical - "The Shadow Speaks" [1972]